-IFRS 3.B64(i),
+Fair value recognised IFRS 3.B64(i),

-Fair value recognised on acquisition (f)
+on acquisition (f)

+€000

-Assets €000
+Assets

 Property, plant and equipment (provisional) 4,323

 Right-of-use assets 248

 Cash 642

 Trade receivables 1,763

 Inventories 961

 Deferred tax asset 175

 Patents 375

-8,487
+8,487 =

 Liabilities

-Trade payables (1,022)
+Trade payables (1,022))

-Interest-bearing loans and borrowings (224)
+Interest-bearing loans and borrowings (224))

-Deferred tax liability (880)
+Deferred tax liability (880) )

-(2,126)
+(2,126))

-Total identifiable net assets at fair value 6,361 =
+Total identifiable net assets at fair value 6,361 - -

 Goodwill arising on acquisition (provisional) 210

-Purchase consideration transferred 6,571 =
+Purchase consideration transferred 6,571

+Pulchase consideration transferred =

-Analysis of cash flows on acquisition:
+Analysis of cash flows on acquisition

 Net cash acquired with the subsidiary (included in cash flows from investing activities) 642 IAS 7.39

 Cash paid (6,571)

-Net cash flow on acquisition (5,929) •
+Net cash flow on acquisition (5,929)

-The valuation of land and buildings acquired had not been completed by the date the interim approved for issue by the Board of Directors.
-Thus, property, plant and equipment may need t IFRS 3.B67(a)

-with a corresponding adjustment to goodwill prior to 1 June 2022 (one year after the transaction).
+^{}The valuation of land and buildings acquired had not been completed by the date the interim financial statements were approved for issue by the Board of Directors.
+Thus, property, plant and equipment may need to be subsequently adjusted, with a corresponding adjustment to goodwill prior to 1 June 2023 (one year after the transaction).